 Intangible assets with finite lives are amortised over their useful economic lives using the straight-line method.
 The amortisation period and method are reviewed at least at each financial year-end and adjusted if necessary.
 The amortisation expense on intangible assets with finite lives is recognised in the statement of income under the line item 'Depreciation and amortisation'.

-in years Useful lives
+Useful lives in years

 Computer software 4-8

 Customer relationships 10-20